 |$26,000||20.5 million||22.0 million||24.2 million|

 Now, imagine that the price of steel, an important ingredient in manufacturing cars, rises, so that producing a car has become more expensive.
 At any given price for selling cars, car manufacturers will react by supplying a lower quantity.
-This can be shown graphically as a leftward shift of supply, from S0 to S1, which indicates that at any given price, the quantity supplied decreases.
+We can show this graphically as a leftward shift of supply, from S0 to S1, which indicates that at any given price, the quantity supplied decreases.
 In this example, at a price of $20,000, the quantity supplied decreases from 18 million on the original supply curve (S0) to 16.5 million on the supply curve S1, which is labeled as point L.

 Conversely, if the price of steel decreases, producing a car becomes less expensive.
 At any given price for selling cars, car manufacturers can now expect to earn higher profits, so they will supply a higher quantity.
 The shift of supply to the right, from S0 to S2, means that at all prices, the quantity supplied has increased.
 In this example, at a price of $20,000, the quantity supplied increases from 18 million on the original supply curve (S0) to 19.8 million on the supply curve S2, which is labeled M.